What is Sclerotherapy?

-Sclerotherapy is a minimally invasive medical procedure used to treat spider veins, most commonly found on the legs, by collapsing them through the use of a solvent.
-Sclerotherapy has been used on patients since the 1930s with great success, producing increasingly effective medical, as well as cosmetic, results.
+Sclerotherapy is a minimally invasive procedure that treats spider veins by collapsing them through the use of a solvent.
+Spider veins are most commonly found on the legs but patients can also receive sclerotherapy on their hands and chest.
+Sclerotherapy has been in use since the 1930s with great success and produces increasingly effective medical and cosmetic results.

-During sclerotherapy, a solution of saline and a sclerosant is injected into the damaged veins.
-This causes irritation in the affected veins and as a result they eventually collapse.
-When the weakened veins collapse, they are reabsorbed into the body and other healthier veins take place in the circulatory system.
+During sclerotherapy, Dr. Evans will inject a solution of saline and a sclerosant into the damaged veins.
+This causes irritation in the affected veins and as a result, they eventually collapse.
+When the weakened veins collapse, the body reabsorbs them and other healthier veins take place in the circulatory system.

 Since sclerotherapy is an outpatient procedure, patients are able to return home shortly after treatment.
 Most patients choose to return to work and normal daily activities the next day.
 We recommend that patients avoid exercise, avoid strenuous activities, and wear compression bandages for a week or two.
 Some improvement is immediately noticeable, however, full results can take up to a month to appear.
 In order to promote vascular health and to preserve your sclerotherapy treatment results, Dr. Evans recommends that patients maintain a healthy weight and exercise daily.

 As with any medical procedure, there are certain risks associated with sclerotherapy.
 Sclerotherapy is considered a safe procedure but certain minimal, temporary side effects can occur.
 More serious complications are rare.
 These mild side effects include: